kairosity/mp4-lionize/README.md

 This application is targeted at Sole Traders, SMEs and larger businesses who are looking to outsource aspects of their digital marketing strategy.
 The services on offer include website creation, SEO services, social media management and content creation.

 ## First Time User Stories
 ## *As a first time user I want to be able to...*

 1. Easily understand the purpose of the web application.
 2. Quickly and easily understand how to navigate and access information on the website.
-3. Quickly and easily see what services and products are on offer.
+3. Quickly and easily have an idea of what kinds of products are offered.
 4. View further details of each of the services on offer, on specific pages dedicated to that service, so as to decide if I want to avail of any of them.
 5. View a website that is visually and creatively appealing and physically easy to look at.
 6. Notice the login/register options and easily navigate to those pages.
 7. Understand the purpose of user registration and the benefits thereof.
+8. Easily register a free account using my email.
+9. Receive an email confirmation of my registration.

 ## Returning User Stories
 ## *As a returning user I want to be able to...*

-### Registration, Login & User Dashboard
+### Registration, Login, Logout, Update & Delete Data

-1. Easily register a free account using my email.
-2. Receive an email confirmation of my registration.
-3. Login to my user account, using my email and password.
+1. Login to my user account, using my email and password.
-4. View my personalized user dashboard.
+2. Be redirected to the User Portal and easily view the various custom user pages.
-5. Edit my account information: change my password, username & other details.
+3. Edit my account information: change my password, username & other details.
-6. Recover my password if I forget it.
+4. Recover my password if I forget it.
-7. Delete my account.
+5. Delete my account.
+6. Be prompted to confirm my request to delete my account.
-8. Receive email confirmation of my account deletion, outlining the data to be deleted, including all order information.
+7. Receive email confirmation of my account deletion, outlining the data to be deleted, including all order information.

-### Pricing
-1. View a transparent pricing structure for services and digital products.
-2. Use quote calculators to determine a reliable estimate for more detailed custom services.
+8. Logout of my account.

 ### Information Gathering

+1. Quickly navigate to the products / services information pages from anywhere on the website.
-1. Gather more in depth information about the services and products on offer.
+2. Gather more in depth information about the services and products on offer.
-2. Easily contact Lionize to ask for specific information about the services and products on offer.
+3. Easily contact Lionize to ask for specific information about the services and products on offer.

-### Orders: One off payment
-1. Easily and quickly see how to order a service or product that I'm interested in.
-2. Order the product/service online and pay via a payment portal on the application.
-3. Receive confirmation of my order via email.
-4. See that confirmation and order reflected on my user dashboard.
+4. View a transparent pricing structure for all products.

+### User Portal

+1. View / add / updated my profile details easily on a page specifically for that purpose.
+2. Navigate to my shopping bag quickly from the user portal side bar.
+3. Easily view all my past orders, and all their attendent details.

-### Orders: Subscriptions
+### Shopping

-1. Subscribe to a service and set up a monthly recurring payment via a secure payment portal.
-2. Alter my subscription (downgrade or upgrade).
-3. Cancel my subscription.
+1. Browse all products.
+2. Easily view the prices & specific details of each product by clicking into a product details page.
+3. Browse products by category.
+4. Filter products by keyword using a search form.
+5. Add products to my shopping bag and have this visually confirmed for me.
-4. Easily view information about my subscription billing.
+6. Easily view all the items in my shopping bag.
+7. Update the items in my shopping bag, by adding more or less of an item.
+8. Remove any item from my shopping bag.
+9. Make changes to my shopping bag and see these changes reflected immediately without having to visit the shopping bag page.
+10. Email Lionize with a custom quotation request for a specific product that I do not see on the site.

-### Orders: Communication
+### Purchasing

-1. Email Lionize about specific details regarding the service(s) they are providing to me.
-2. View wireframes, designs and other files Lionize have created as part of the service they are providing me.
+1. Purchase the products I have added to my shopping bag.
+2. Use my credit card to pay for my items.
+3. Be confident in the knowledge that my payment is being handled securely.
+4. View the VAT added to both the individual products and the total cost before paying.
+5. See confirmation of my order after completing the checkout process.
+6. Have the VAT reflected on the order confirmation.
+7. Navigate to my order history page and easily see a list of past orders processed with all associated information clearly outlined.
+8. Have my personal details such as name, email, phone number & address saved to my profile and automatically populate the checkout form.

 ## Persona Based User Stories

 ### Tom Lynch - Hipster Coffee Shop Owner
 ### *As a sole trading small business owner I want to be able to...*

 1. Order a professional looking website for my small business.
 2. See some examples of Lionize's web design work prior to ordering.
 3. Easily understand all the various web design options available to me.
-4. Create a custom estimate/quote that reflects my requirements, so as to get a solid idea of pricing.
-5. Easily communicate with Lionize about my requirements, my order and my billing.
+4. Easily communicate with Lionize about my requirements, my order and my billing.

 ### Annalise Maior - Real Estate Marketing Manager
 ### *As a regional marketing manager of a large corporation I want to be able to...*

 1. Delegate the social media management of our Irish branch to specialists.
 2. Improve all social media KPIs and see a measurable return on investment.

 ### Rosemary Geoghan - Plumbing Co.
 CEO
 ### *As the CEO of a plumbing company seeking to future-proof how we communicate with clients, I want to be able to...*

 1. Get a custom quotation for integrating a client portal into our current website.
 2. Get the project up and running and then delegate the project management to our marketing dept.

 ### David Murphy - Entrepreneurial Make-up Artist
 ### *As a createive professional whose brand is focused around my personality, I want to be able to...*

 1. Confidently delegate social media management, secure in the knowledge that tone and content will be in keeping with my personal brand.
 2. Delegate the content creation of blog posts for my website and to share on social media to increase and maintain follower engagement.
-3. Easily set up an online recurring payment for the social media management services so that I don't need to worry about it every month.
+3. Easily pay for content creation products as I need them.

 ## Accessibility User Stories

 - __*As a user who is colourblind*__, I want the colours and design elements used to employ sufficient contrast so that any visual cues are easily apparent.
 - __*As a keyboard user*__, I want to be able to navigate the application using the keyboard.
 - __*As a user using screen reader technology*__, I want my screen reader to describe the page elements correctly.

+## Admin User Stories
+### *As an application admin user I want to be able to...*

+- Add a new product to the shop.
+- Edit an existing product.
+- Delete a product from the shop.
+- See a list of registered users.

 ## Application Creator User Stories
 ### *As the application creator and Lionize business stakeholder I want to be able to...*

 - Create and maintain a user-friendly platform allowing business owners, stakeholders and employees to easily see and understand the services on offer.
 - Ensure that the application is as accessible as possible to include as wide a variety of users as possible.
-- Accept online one-off and recurring payments from users.
+- Accept online payments from users.
 - Increase Lionize's client base and profits through use of the website and associated ease of online orders.

 #### back to [contents](#table-of-contents)
 <br>

 # Strategy